-Just remembered that I meant to post this one as I said in this post a while back that I would have a go at Dan Lepard’s Gluten Free Bread and here are the pics, mostly from the iPad which doesn’t have the best camera in the world.
+Just remembered that I meant to post this one as I said in a post called Gluten Free Seems Hot Right Now a while back that I would have a go at Dan Lepard’s Gluten Free Bread and here are the pics, mostly from the iPad which doesn’t have the best camera in the world.

 This is an easy one to mix though I had to hunt around before I could find the psyllium husk powder loose for sale which I did at Scoopaway on the Gloucester Road, Bristol.
 They were surprised when I told them what it was going to be used for!
-It also proved a good place to buy the large quantity of cornflour (cornstarch, the white stuff!) that you need for this recipe.
+It also proved a good place to buy the large quantity of cornflour (cornstarch in American English – the white stuff!) that you need for this recipe.

-Dan Lepard’s recipe can be found here on The BBC Food Blog and he has taken the trouble to post a series of photos here for a reader who was having difficulties to show how the mixture changes as it takes up the liquid.
+Dan Lepard’s recipe for a gluten free bread with olive oil is on The BBC Food Blog and he has taken the trouble to post a series of photos entitled The Curious Case of the Gluten Free Loaf for a reader who was having difficulties to show how the mixture changes as it takes up the liquid.

 Cornflour is very funny stuff to work with, the particles in suspension behave differently at different pressures is the best way I can describe it, and it can feel like a semi-solid at certain hydrations.